redbrickpoem/Stock-Turtle-Race/README.md

 # 🐢 Stock Turtle Race

-A fun and visual Python project that turns stock price data into a turtle race!
+(As I'm trying to learn Oops, this seemed like a fun project to do) A fun and visual Python project that turns stock price data into a turtle race!

 This project uses: